Checking switching relays

 2. Turn on the ignition and the corresponding switch.

-3. First check with a voltage tester whether voltage is applied to terminal 30 (+) on the relay holder.
-To do this, connect the tester to «mass» (-), and carefully place the other contact rod on terminal 30 (+).
+3. First check with a voltage tester whether voltage is supplied to terminal 30 (+) on the relay holder.
+To do this, connect the tester to the "ground" (-), and carefully place the other contact rod on terminal 30 (+).
 If the tester's LED lights up, then there is voltage.
-If the tester does not register voltage, look at the circuit diagram for an open circuit from the positive pole of the battery to terminal 30 (+) relay holder.
+If the tester does not register voltage, use the circuit diagram to find an open circuit from the positive pole of the battery to terminal 30 (+) of the relay holder.

-4. Make a jumper from a piece of insulated wire, stripping its ends from insulation.
+4. Make a jumper from a piece of insulated wire, stripping the insulation from its ends.

-5. Connect this jumper to terminal 30 (+) on the relay holder (voltage is supplied here constantly from the battery) with a normally open relay contact 87.
+5. Connect this jumper to terminal 30 (+) on the relay holder (voltage is supplied here constantly from the battery) with the closing contact of relay 87.
 This technique does almost the same thing that a working relay should do.
 The location of the terminals on the relay holder can be determined by the markings on the contacts or on the relay itself.

-If the corresponding network consumer works with the jumper connected, then it can be assumed that the relay is faulty.
+If the corresponding network consumer works when the jumper is connected, then we can assume that the relay is faulty.

-If the consumer does not work in this case, find out if the connection of the consumer is working properly on «mass» (-) car.
-Then, according to the circuit diagram, find and repair an open in the circuit from terminal 87 of the relay to the current consumer.
+If the consumer does not work in this case either, find out if the consumer's connection to the vehicle's "ground" (-) is working properly.
+Then, using the circuit diagram, find and eliminate the break in the circuit from terminal 87 of the relay to the current consumer.

 6. Install a new relay if necessary.

 Attention!
-If the relay functions intermittently, then the problem, as a rule, should be sought in the relay itself.
-Sometimes there is a so-called gluing of the relay contact, as a result of which it does not open, although the rest of the relay works flawlessly.
-If this problem is detected, you just need to knock on the relay housing.
-If this relay closes again, replace this relay with a new one.
+If the relay functions intermittently, then the fault, as a rule, should be looked for in the relay itself.
+Sometimes the so-called gluing of the relay contact occurs, as a result of which it does not open, although the relay otherwise works perfectly.
+If this fault is detected, simply knock on the relay body.
+If such a relay short circuit occurs again, then replace this relay with a new one.